 RMI Announces Key Leadership Changes to Continue Scaling Carbon-Free Solutions in Transport and Climate Technology

-Clay Stranger and Brant Richards take on new leadership roles of Carbon-Free Mobility and Third Derivative Programs.
+Clay Stranger and Brant Richards take on new leadership roles of Carbon-Free Transportation and Third Derivative Programs.

 Boulder, CO – April 27, 2022

-RMI is pleased to announce key leadership changes to its Carbon-Free Mobility and Third Derivative (D3) programs.
-Clay Stranger takes over the Carbon-Free Mobility team as its managing director, and Brant Richards takes on the role of managing director of Third Derivative, a global climate technology accelerator and innovation engine.
+RMI is pleased to announce key leadership changes to its Carbon-Free Transportation and Third Derivative (D3) programs.
+Clay Stranger takes over the Carbon-Free Transportation team as its managing director, and Brant Richards takes on the role of managing director of Third Derivative, a global climate technology accelerator and innovation engine.

 To reach international climate targets, greenhouse gas emissions must be halved by 2030.
 Transforming transportation — the largest source of emissions in the United States and one of the fastest-growing sources globally — and accelerating tech-based climate solutions around the world are crucial for achieving this aim.